grpc/proposal/L83-core-cpp-tls-key-export-feature.md

 # Background

 Currently unlike the GRPC Go implementation, GRPC C++ does not allow export of TLS session keys at run time.
 This is needed to decrypt and analyse packet captures for debugging purposes.
-The session keys when exported in files in a specific format, can be read by debugging tools like wireshark and they can automatically decrypt packet captures.
+The session keys when exported to files in the NSS format, and can be read by debugging tools like wireshark which can automatically decrypt packet captures.

 # Related Proposals: